One way to avoid sinning with our speech is to practice prudence about the company we keep.

 That is supernatural prudence in action.

 This post is part of a series (see A Lenten Invitation from a Babbling Brook: Focus on Speech and Silence).
-To receive new installments, you’re invited to Follow Sparrowfare by placing your email address in the box in the right sidebar (mobile users will find it below).
+To receive new installments, you’re invited to Follow Sparrowfare by placing your email address sidebar box.
 Please share the posts that speak to you.
 In this contentious time, let’s spread the word about the importance of our words.